hbctraining/scRNA-seq/lessons/03_SC_quality_control-setup.md

 head(stim_raw_feature_bc_matrix@meta.data)
 ```

-Now that we have our Seurat objects for each sample, we need to merge them together into a single Seurat object.
-This will make it easier to run QC on the entire dataset rather than one sample at a time.
-We can use the `merge()` function to do this:
+Now that we have both Seurat objects for each sample, we need to merge them together into a single Seurat object.
+This will make it easier to run the QC steps at once, as well as enable us to easily compare the data quality for all the samples.

+We can use the `merge()` function from the Seurat package to do this:

 ```r
 # Create a merged Seurat object